 Is a 401(k) Liquid Net Worth?

 Retirement accounts, like your 401(k) or a traditional IRA are not considered liquid assets until you reach retirement age.
-This is because if you were to liquidate them, you would not receive the full value due to the fact that you will have to pay penalties for cashing them in too early.
+This is because if you were to liquidate them, you would not receive the full value due to the fact that you will have to pay an early withdrawal penalty and transaction costs for cashing them in too early.

 Now, a Roth IRA is another story.
 Since you can take money out of a Roth IRA without facing financial penalties or having to pay taxes on your withdrawal, it can be considered a liquid asset.

 No, your home or other real estate properties are not considered liquid assets.
 Remember, a liquid asset is something that you can convert into cash (at its full value) in a short period of time, ideally 24 hours.
 A home or property can take months to sell.
-Plus, you don’t know what kind of offer you’ll end up getting on any properties you sell.
-You may have to take less than it’s worth.
+Plus, you don’t know what kind of offer you’ll end up getting on any properties you sell, since the real estate market can be crazy and the value of your home can fluctuate.
+You may have to take less than the house’s fair market value, expecially if you need the money quickly.
 And, there are all kinds of taxes and fees you’ll have to pay once you do sell your property.
 And, let’s not forget about your realtor’s commission.

 Calculating your liquid net worth isn’t all that difficult.
-The first thing you will want to do is add up all of your liquid assets.
+The first thing you will want to do is add up the cash value of all of your liquid assets.
 Then, you will need to add up all of your liabilities.
 Then, just subtract the sum of your liabilities from the sum of your assets.

 Total Liquid Assets – Total Liabilities